ranja-sarkar/GD/README.md

 <img width="195" alt="1" src="https://github.com/user-attachments/assets/55d7aea9-cf83-42df-8aed-0a85506e6f47">

-Three linear regression models optimized with the gradient descent method with different learning rates (respective codes provided in this repo) have been shown in the 3 figures below.
+Three linear regression models optimized with the gradient descent method with different learning rates have been shown in the figures below.

 With too low a learning rate, the algorithm may reach the maximum permissible number of iterations before reaching the minimum (of cost function), whereas it may not converge or may diverge completely with a too high learning rate.